Espero que todos hayan tenido un Día de

 from LCC.
 Directions to LCC will be forthcoming.

-Everyone please bring an idea to share with others and
+Everyone please bring an idea to share with others

 if possible 20 copies to hand out.
 For further